ha/fraggle/README.md

   You will have to handle these yourself because Fraggle cannot know whether or not it's safe to retry on your behalf.

-  You can use the `rev` on reads to inspect the data store on a reconnect to determine if it is safe to retry.
-It is possible you don't care about retrying the write; in that case, you don't need to worry about the error.

   For commands with multiple responses (i.e. `walk`, `watch`, `getdir`), Fraggle will update their offset and limit as each response comes in.
 This means if you disconnect in the middle of the responses, Fraggle will gracefully